sammyhkang/US-KoreaTrendAnalytics/README.md

 <br>

 ## **Data Visualization and Analysis**
-Using Power BI, we visualized the data to identify trends and patterns.
+Using Power BI, we conducted a detailed visualization of the data to unravel trends and interconnections.
+Our dashboard was meticulously designed to provide comprehensive insights into the interest levels across different states for Korean-related goods and services.

+**Key Elements of the Power BI Dashboard:**
+- **Master Line Chart:** This chart displayed the absolute change in interest levels across all four categories (cuisine, tourism, culture, and cosmetics), segmented by state.
+It offered a dynamic view of how these interests evolved over time, providing a comparative analysis between states.
+- **Significant Change Indicator:** This feature highlighted the most notable changes in interest levels, pinpointing the specific category and week when these shifts occurred.
+It served as a quick reference to understand sudden surges or declines in consumer interest.
+- **Correlation Plot:** To explore the relationships between different categories, a correlation plot was included.
+This visual tool was instrumental in identifying how interests in Korean cosmetics correlated with other categories, such as cuisine, within each state.

-**Key Insights:**
+**Key Insights Gained:**
-- Texas emerged as a promising market, especially for Korean cosmetics and cuisine.
+- **Texas as a Focal Point:** The analysis revealed that Texas showed significant potential, particularly for Korean cosmetics and cuisine.
+This insight was pivotal in suggesting Texas as a prime target for focused marketing efforts.
-- Positive correlation observed between interest in Korean cosmetics and cuisine in Texas.
+- **Inter-Category Relationships:** The correlation plot unveiled a positive correlation between interests in Korean cosmetics and cuisine in Texas, suggesting a combined marketing approach could be effective.

+Through these visualizations, we were able to transform raw data into actionable insights, laying the groundwork for data-driven marketing strategies.
+The Power BI dashboard not only enhanced our understanding of the current market dynamics but also provided a clear direction for future marketing initiatives targeting Korean goods and services in the United States.

 <br>

 ## **Model Building: LSTM Approach**